 If you don't have a bright space, its not the end of the world but keep in mind Monsteras grown in lower light won't produce the big foliage they're known for.
 Their leaves will have less fenestrations (the holes in the leaves) and be smaller.

 From here on (Spring) right through to Winter your Monstera will love a fortnightly application of liquid plant food.
-Cut the feeding out over Winter unless your plant is still actively growing - if this is the case consider diluting to half strenghth and feeding monthly.
+Reduce the feeding over Winter (to around 1/4 strength) unless your plant is still actively growing.
+This isn't uncommon indoors either - given enough light and a warm enough temperature, you'll probably see your Monstera continue to push out new growth all year round.

 - Monsteras can be grown outside as long as they're protected from direct sunlight, winter frost and harsh winds.